 Hoi An is a beautiful, picturesque town about halfway up the coastline of Vietnam.
 There are a few beaches on the outskirts of town but the town itself is the real star of the show here.
-With minimal traffic in the town center, it’s easy to get around on foot and wandering the streets here is like touring around a living museum.
-In fact, the town itself is a UNESCO World Heritage Site and with the number of shrines, temples and ancient buildings peppered throughout Hoi An it’s no wonder that it has received this accolade.
+With minimal traffic in the town centre, it’s easy to get around on foot and wandering the streets here is like touring around a living museum.
+In fact, the Ancient Town is a UNESCO World Heritage Site and with the number of shrines, temples and ancient buildings peppered throughout Hoi An it’s no wonder that it has received this accolade.

-On one side of the old town a river runs a long where locals will take you for a one hour paddle around the little harbor area.
+On one side of the old town, a river runs along where locals will take you for a one hour paddle around the little harbour area.
 Bigger traditional boats sit, moored on the tranquil waters and serve for great photo ops with the yellow traditional buildings of Hoi An in the background.

 As romantic a notion as you might be getting of Hoi An, don’t be mistaken, this is a tourist town.
 Actually, it’s probably one of Vietnam’s most visited towns.
 The vast majority of these beautiful old buildings are occupied by restaurants, cafes, souvenir shops and tailors.
 Older tourists go by in convoy on cycle rickshaw and at night people are shooting glow in the dark toys into the sky.
 It can be a bit of a circus but should not be overlooked and not left out of any Vietnam itinerary.